yakovlevkll/lucidum101/Foundation/Simultaneous equations.md

 \right.
  $$

-We can add or subtract one equation following these steps:
+We can add or subtract these equation following 2 steps:
 1. Make equal coefficients before one of the variables

 $$